alexliesenfeld/health/README.md

 }
 ```

-## Periodic Checks
+## Asynchronous Checks

-When executing health check functions synchronously (i.e., for every HTTP request), the overall response delay will be at
+With "synchronous" health checking we mean that every HTTP request initiates a health check and waits
+until all check functions complete before returning an aggregated health result in the corresponding HTTP response.
-least as high as the one of your slowest check function.
-This is usually OK for smaller applications with a low number
+This approach implicates a response delay that is at least as high as that of the slowest check function.
+This is usually OK for smaller applications with a low number of quickly checkable dependencies.
+However, it will
-of quickly checkable dependencies *and enabled caching*.
-This approach, however, will likely be problematic for
-more involved applications that either have many dependencies and/or some relatively slow check functions.
+likely be problematic for more involved applications that either have many dependencies and/or
+some relatively slow check functions.

-Rather than executing health check functions on every HTTP request, periodic checks execute the check function on a
+Rather than executing health check functions on every HTTP request, the so-called "periodic" (or "asynchronous")
-fixed schedule.
-With this approach, the health status is always read from a local cache.
+checks execute a check function on a fixed schedule.
+With this approach, the health status is always
-This allows responding to HTTP requests instantly without waiting for the check function to complete.
+read from a local cache that is regularly updated in the background.
+This allows responding to HTTP requests
+instantly without waiting for a check function to complete.

 Periodic checks can be configured using the `WithPeriodicCheck` configuration option
 (see [example above](#getting-started)).

-You don't need to stick with one check type!
-You can easily mix check types however it makes sense
-for your application.
+You can easily mix synchronous and asynchronous checks in your application, however it makes sense for your application.

 ## Caching